platform-mesh/platform-mesh.github.io/concepts/control-planes.md

 A workspace has a path, such as `:root:org-a:team-a`.
 This avoids name conflicts between branches and gives platform owners a way to map organizational structure into the control plane.

-kcp workspace types can define which APIs are available by default and which parts of the hierarchy are allowed in a given area.
-Platform Mesh can use that to separate provider spaces, consumer account spaces, and marketplace or registry spaces without making every workspace identical.
+kcp workspace types allow defining which APIs are available by default and which parts of the hierarchy are allowed in a given area.
+Platform Mesh uses that to separate provider spaces, consumer account spaces, and marketplace or registry spaces without making every workspace identical.

 ## Provider and consumer workspaces